 Next, let’s look at a higher risk, higher reward idea.
 Clearly, the innovation checklist for the protein ice cream suggests a more significant investment and increased headcount.
 While it looks like a strong consumer response, there are quite a few low scores.
 These gaps force you to address the production, shipping, and sales process.
 Without a doubt, this option needs a partner.
 Finally, the innovation checklist suggests the idea needs some significant fixes within the innovation process before moving forward.

-B2B Innovation Process
+B2B Innovation Example

 Gray’s dental instruments is a B2B brand that sells to the end-user in this example.
 In this case, dentists and dental hygienists use Gray’s to help them perform better at their jobs.
 Here are the innovation ideas using the six types of innovation.